-One GT Pathways (GT-SC1) course of the student's choosing.
+One GT Pathways (GT-SC1 or GT-SC2) course of the student's choosing.

-Subtotal: 7-8 Subtotal: 34-36
+Subtotal: 7-8 Subtotal: 31-32

 Please note: If these credits are not required for the major at a receiving four-year institution, they will be applied to the Bachelor's degree as elective credit toward graduation.
 Please check with the receiving institution to determine in which way these courses will be applied.